Posted on October 20, 2018

 Ordinarily, the court will grant an offender probation in lieu of jail.
 Consequently, a conviction mandates 52 weeks-worth of domestic violence counseling.
 In addition, the court usually imposes community service, anger management, and imposes a protective order that bars all contact with the purported victim.

 Corporal injury can carry life-changing consequences, especially for those who have children.
 A protective order can bar all contact not only with the alleged victim, but can also enforce no contact with the mutually shared children.
 Any violation could result in jail time and additional charges.
 Not to mention, it is not uncommon for child protective services to conduct an investigation concurrently with law enforcement.
-Furthermore, a conviction carries a 10 year firearm ban in California and perhaps in a life-time ban under federal law.
+Furthermore, a conviction carries a life-time prohibition from you owning or possessing a firearm.

 If you have been arrested or charged with domestic battery with corporal injury under PC 273.5(a), then contact an experienced Orange County domestic violence attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.